 Like I said earlier, I also appreciate that it’s one of those businesses that had started from scratch and had grown due to its massive fan base, great thanks to Facebook for spreading news.
 Kitchen Central is a restaurant loved by the locals.
 We read about residents of Taguig happy to hear about this branch opening close to home, and it seems a lot of their guests are residents within the area.

 Several months back, Hali and I were talking about how great it is that more people are becoming empowered to start their own businesses.
 It’s great for us consumers too because it encourages competition and innovation… and we get more choices instead of the usual mainstream restaurants we see in malls.

 Kitchen Central Staff House is located in 102 Sampaguita St., Pembo, Makati.
 It’s about a 10-minute walk from either SM Aura or Market Market.

-Kitchen Central also has branches in the following locations:
+Kitchen Central also has branches in the following locations in the Philippines:

 - Makati (Kitchen Central Staff House, Pembo)

 - Makati (Kitchen Central Makati, Pio del Pilar – near Makati Square)

 How to get to Kitchen Central Staff House: From Market Market, walk toward the corner of Sampaguita Street.
 (It’s the one on the right of the intersection in the overpass, whereas Market Market is on the left.)
 Walk for 5-10 minutes or ride a tricycle to Kitchen Central.
 If you have a Waze, just type in Kitchen Central Staff House and tadaaa…